-Examples of fabrication, fraud and falsification common in the academic and/or clinical environments are as follows:
+This is defined as intentional and/or unauthorized falsification common in the academic and/or clinical environments are as follows:

-1. Fabrication or falsification of examinations, reports, assignments, case studies and other assigned work.

-2. Falsification or invention of sources or page references in assignments.

-3. Falsification or alteration of original source documents, such as misquoting or misrepresenting the document, to support a specific point of view or hypothesis.

-4. Falsification or fabrication of laboratory results or patient data.

-5. Falsification of any school or university document including grade reports, transcripts or personnel files.

-6. Forging signatures of school or university officials on any official document including patient records.

-7. Providing a false excuse or reason for missing an examination, assignment, a required attendance class or clinical rotation.

-8. Providing the name or signature of another student on an attendance form; signing an attendance form when you are present for only a brief period of time, e.g., signing in and leaving or signing when you arrive near the end of the class or session.

-9. Providing false information to an instructor to increase one's grade or to attain special consideration.

-10. Providing false information regarding contributions to group assignments or projects.

-11. Misrepresenting facts about oneself or another in regard to health, personal, financial or academic considerations to gain an unfair academic or financial benefit.
+- 1. Fabrication or falsification of examinations, reports, assignments, case studies and other assigned work. - 2.
+Falsification or invention of sources or page references in assignments. - 3.
+Falsification or alteration of original source documents, such as misquoting or misrepresenting the document, to support a specific point of view or hypothesis. - 4.
+Falsification or fabrication of laboratory or patient data. - 5.
+Falsification of any school or university document including grade reports, transcripts or personnel files. - 6.
+Forging signatures of school or university officials on any official document including patient records. - 7.
+Providing a false excuse or reason for missing an examination, assignment, a required attendance class or clinical rotation. - 8.
+Providing the name or signature of another student on an attendance form; signing an attendance form when you are present for only a brief period of time, e.g., signing in and leaving or signing when you arrive near the end of a class or session. - 9.
+Providing false information to an instructor to increase one's grade or to attain special consideration. - 10.
+Providing false information regarding contributions to group assignments or projects. - 11.
+Misrepresenting the facts about oneself or another in regard to health, personal, financial or academic consideration to gain an unfair academic or financial benefit.